Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Deep Generative Models and Langevin Sampling

-where \(f_\theta\) is a learned energy function.
-Sampling from \(p\) typically relies on Langevin dynamics~\eqref{eq:langevin_gradient-step} or stochastic gradient Langevin dynamics (SGLD)~\cite{welling2011stochastic}.
-EBMs with Langevin sampling have demonstrated strong performance across a range of tasks\cite{du2019implicit}, and offer distinct advantages over methods such as Variational Autoencoders (VAEs)\cite{kingma2013auto} and Generative Adversarial Networks (GANs)\cite{goodfellow2014generative}.
-A particularly valuable property of EBMs is their flexibility in incorporating constraints via summing up the corresponding energies.
-From this perspective, our algorithm, when applied to EBMs, can be interpreted as providing stronger constraint enforcement through an augmented Lagrangian potential and corresponding proximal Langevin updates—going beyond the simple addition of constraint energies.
+where $f_\theta$ is a learned energy function.
+Sampling from $p$ typically relies on Langevin dynamics~\eqref{eq:langevin_gradient-step} or stochastic gradient Langevin dynamics~\citep{welling2011stochastic}.
+Energy-based models with Langevin sampling have demonstrated strong performance across a range of tasks\citep{du2019implicit}, and offer distinct advantages over methods such as Variational Autoencoders~\citep{kingma2013auto} and Generative Adversarial Networks~\citep{goodfellow2014generative}.
+A particularly valuable property of energy-based models is their flexibility in incorporating constraints via summing up the corresponding energies.
+From this perspective, our algorithm, when applied to energy-based models, can be interpreted as providing stronger constraint enforcement through an augmented Lagrangian potential and corresponding proximal Langevin updates—going beyond the simple addition of constraint energies.